 Showcase offerings.
 Hotel Ads’ search experience showcases your hotel listings within the Bing search results page, as well as Bing Maps.

 Get additional insight.
 Learn about your potential customers by gaining insight with hotels and bookings reporting.

-Complement existing text and dynamic search ad campaigns.
+Complement existing text and dynamic search Ads.

 How does Hotel Ads fit within Microsoft Advertising?

 Hotel Ads integrates seamlessly within your Microsoft Shopping Campaigns customer level and account(s).
 We recommend that you create a new account within an existing customer level for Hotel Ads or enable Hotel Ads within an existing text ad and/or dynamic search ad account.
-You can create a new customer ID just for Hotel Ads but we don’t recommend this, as you’ll need create an additional UET tag to be placed on your site to properly track conversions across two separate accounts.
+You can create a new customer ID just for Hotel Ads, but we don’t recommend this, as you’ll need create an additional UET tag to be placed on your site to properly track conversions across two separate accounts.

 Hotel Ads has five levels of organization: customer, accounts, subaccounts, hotel groups, and hotels.

 A customer contains one or more accounts.
 A customer has a customer ID, which is associated with your business name and your address.
-At the customer level, at least one person is designated as the Super Admin.
-Super Admins have administrative access to all accounts.
+At the customer level, at least one person is designated as the Super admin.
+Super admins have administrative access to all accounts.

-Accounts contain one or more campaigns and include information about currency, time zone, whether you want to pay in advance (prepay) or pay later (postpay), your form of payment (primary payment method) and the people who have access to each account (users).
+Accounts contain one or more campaigns and include information about currency, time zone, whether you want to pay in advance (prepay) or pay later (postpay), your form of payment (primary payment method), and the people who have access to each account (users).